Sound Healing and Vocal Expression for Healers And Teachers.

 Workshop 3: MANTRAS AND MODERN LIFE shows how to integrate ancient mantras into contemporary living.

-Workshop 4: THE POWER OF MANTRA explores the scope of sacred for spiritual awakening.
+Workshop 4: THE POWER OF MANTRA explores the scope of sacred sound for spiritual awakening.

 Use the contact widget below to message us!